What degrees and certificates are available?

 Most MWCC programs are open admission, which means there is no application deadline.
 You can begin when it’s convenient for you.
-For selective admission programs, where an applicant must not only apply to the college, but also to the program, there are some additional selective admissions requirements.
+For selective admission programs, where only a certain number of eligible students are accepted, there are certain deadlines and some additional requirements.

 How much does a class cost?

-Credit courses are charged tuition and fees.
+Credit courses charge tuition and fees.
 Noncredit courses have special program fees, depending on the course.
-Questions about noncredit course fees can be made of the Lifelong Learning Office at 978-630-9525.

 Can I afford to attend MWCC?

 MWCC is probably your most affordable option, or close to it.
-Not only do we offer a solid education at a great price, we offer you the opportunity to transfer to a well-known college – or a well-paying job – after you finish two years here.
-We can help you apply for financial aid.
-You should apply as early as possible, since you are more likely to get a better package the earlier you apply.
+Not only do we offer an affordable university-caliber education, you also have the opportunity to transfer to a well-known four-year college/university or directly enter the workforce.
+We can help you apply for financial aid, which should be done as early as possible.
+(You are more likely to get a better package the earlier you apply.)
 We also encourage you to apply for scholarships.
-For more information, contact the Financial Aid Office at 978-630-9169 or firstname.lastname@example.org, or visit the Student Accounts webpages.
+We can also set you up on a payment plan.

 If you are wondering how much college you can afford, this rule of thumb may be helpful: do not to take out a loan that exceeds your expected future annual income.
 For example, if you expect to earn $38,000 a year, do not take out a $60,000 college loan (MarksJarvis, 2017).
 You can find out how much you are likely to earn by looking up your intended career on Career Coach.